dsainati1/website/index.md

 # About Me

-I am a first-year PhD student in the [PLClub](https://www.cis.upenn.edu/~plclub/) at the [University of Pennsylvania](https://www.cis.upenn.edu/), where I study type systems and program verification.
+I am a first-year PhD student in the [PLClub](https://www.cis.upenn.edu/~plclub/) at the [University of Pennsylvania](https://www.cis.upenn.edu/), where I study type systems and language design.
 My research is supported by the [NSF CSGrad4US Fellowship](https://new.nsf.gov/cise/graduate-fellowships).

 Previously, I worked in industry at [Meta](https://opensource.fb.com/) and the [Flow Foundation](https://flow.com/).